 The “Phantom” French Manicure Takes Cat-Eye Tips To The Next Level

-They say you can’t beat a classic, but if my Instagram feed is anything to go by, the humble French manicure is undergoing something of a makeover.
-It began with the “French fade”, a look that blends the French manicure’s signature white tip into the nail’s neutral base for a soft, melted ombré effect.
-Another recent favorite is the “deep” French: a chunkier take on the traditional tip that pays homage to the early ’00s.
-Fast forward to February and another trend has entered our radar — what we’re coining the “phantom” French — and it’s one for French manicure and cat-eye nail obsessives alike.
+While there's no denying that the classic French manicure has well and truly cemented itself as a beauty mainstay, 2026 is the year it's getting something of a makeover.
+It all started with the “French fade”, a design that blends the signature white tip of a French manicure into the nail’s neutral base, creating an ethereal, soft ombré effect.
+The “deep French” soon followed: a more playful, chunkier take on the traditional tip, inspired by Y2K maximalism.
+Fast forward to February, and a new rendition has entered the chat.
+It’s what we’re coining the “phantom French”, and it’s a trend we can see sticking around for the long haul.

 AdvertisementADVERTISEMENT